PDNALab/MDDB_Tutorials/README.md

 # MDDB Tutorials
-This repository contains the tutorials about MDDB.
+This repository contains tutorials for MDDB.

 # Instructions for the users that are going to provide the data to be uploaded to the MDDB

+The following data must be provided to the uploaders to have your data included in the MDDB Florida Node.

-1) A 'raw' folder containing trajectories, parameter file, and a structure file (pdb).
+1) A 'raw' folder containing the trajectories, parameter file, and a structure file (PDB).

-2) A `inputs.yaml` which contains information about the simulations.
+2) An `inputs.yaml` file containing simulation information.
    A. [Template inputs.yaml](template_inputs.yaml)
-   B. [Example inputs.yaml](example_inputs.yaml) (For a REMD which is having 30 trajectories)
+   B. [Example inputs.yaml](example_inputs.yaml) (for a REMD system with 30 trajectories)

-# Instructions for the users at the Perez Lab that are going to upload the data to the MDDB (Florida Node)
+# Instructions for Perez Lab users uploading data to MDDB (Florida Node)

-1) Navigate to `/orange/alberto.perezant-mddb/MDDB` and create a folder relevant to the simulation that is going to be uploaded, which contains the `raw` folder and `inputs.yaml` file:
+1) Navigate to `/orange/alberto.perezant-mddb/MDDB` and create a folder named after the simulation.
+This folder should contain the `raw` folder and `inputs.yaml` file:

 ```bash
 /orange/alberto.perezant-mddb/MDDB/